PTiagorio/fikalab/Blockchain/README.md

 * UTC--2019-10-31T16-45-13.355000000Z--c431b1792b8d0d7d5c898e40bfe95f78fb40df78.json
 * UTC--2019-10-31T18-07-09.563000000Z--fb14cc995ba649b1924a8dccdc3a0ea326c48f98.json

-In this folder are stored Ethereum Blockchain wallets, the metamaksWallet.json is the wallet for our main address in the Kovan test network that serves to give funds to the new created wallets amongst the devices
+In this folder are stored Ethereum Blockchain wallets, the metamaksWallet.json is the wallet for our main address in the Kovan test network that serves to give funds to the new created wallets amongst the devices.

 The remainder wallet files were created in testing of the old ehtereum private chain.